mage-ai/mage-ai/docs/actions/transformer_actions/README.md

 #### Fix Syntax Errors
 Marks syntax errors in column values.
 Syntax errors are defined as values that are improperly formatted or of the incorrect type.
 For example:
 - A number in a text column
-- An improperly formatting Email, Phone Number, or Zip Code
+- An improperly formatted email, phone number, or zip code
 - An improperly formatted date

 Values that break these syntax errors are currently marked as:
 - `"invalid"` if column is of categorical or string type
-- `pd.NaT` if column is a datetime
+- `pandas.NaT` if column is a datetime
 - `np.nan` if column is a number type

-_WIP_: Intelligently fix syntax errors in these columns if possible
+_WIP_: Intelligently fix syntax errors in these columns automatically

 **Example**:
 ```python